liqvidjs/liqvid/README.md

 # ractive-player

-This is a library for authoring interactive videos using HTML/CSS/Javascript (and React).
+This is a library for playing interactive videos using HTML/CSS/Javascript (and React).
 Here are some examples:

 [Computing cos and sin](https://lmqm.xyz/a/9vb/computing_cos_and_sin)

 [Points and vectors](https://lmqm.xyz/a/w7s/points_and_vectors)

+To author these you will also need [ractive-editor](https://github.com/ysulyma/ractive-editor/).

 This was originally developed just for my own personal use, and there is not much documentation yet.